plattyp/sms_auth/README.md

 end
 ```

-### Update your controllers/application_controller to use the Auth Helper provided
+### Update your controllers/application_controller to use the Auth Controller Helper provided

 ```
 class ApplicationController < ActionController::Base